From Spotlight: Your Home’s First Impression. Is It a Good One?

 Brick, brick, brick.
 All the homes in your neighborhood are brick.
 You're itching to paint over that red-orange-brown color palette so your home's personality can shine through.

-Although painting brick is doable — and sometimes even necessary (more on that later) — it's not an easy DIY paint project, and it can be a huge risk to your biggest financial asset.
+Painting brick is doable — and sometimes even necessary (more on that later), but — it's not an easy DIY paint project.
+And it can be a huge risk to your biggest financial asset.

-Here are five reasons you shouldn't paint brick (plus a few exceptions when it's OK):
+Here are five reasons to avoid painting brick (plus a few exceptions when it's OK):

 #1 You'll Probably Destroy the Brick

 Brick "breathes."
 Unless it can't.
 Trapped moisture is the main issue in the relationship between brick and paint.
-"Once you put a membrane [like paint] over the brick, it can no longer breathe," says Mike Palmer, a masonry contractor and president of the upstate New York chapter of Mason Contractors Association of America.
+"Once you put a membrane [like paint] over the brick, it can no longer breathe," says Mike Palmer, owner of Remlap Construction in Update New York and president of the upstate New York chapter of the Mason Contractors Association of America.

-Brick is the ultimate "coat" for your home, protecting it from all the elements while letting it breathe, too.
-Much like your beloved four-legged family member, your home's coat adjusts as needed to protect your home from rain, sleet, snow, heat, etc. (but without all the shedding, ha!).
+Brick is the ultimate "coat" for your home, protecting it from all the elements while letting it breathe.
+Much like the fur or hair on your beloved four-legged family member, your home's brick coat adjusts as needed to protect your home from rain, sleet, snow, heat, etc. (but without all the shedding, ha!).

 Putting paint on it is like encasing it in plastic.
 It'll breathe no more.